 The Challenge of Finding a Sponsor

-There is always a challenge to getting an AA sponsor.
-Essentially, you need to find someone you’re compatible with and feel comfortable opening up to about your past indiscretions and biggest fears and trust them to be there for you in your times of need.
-That’s quite a tall order for a stranger.
+Essentially, you need someone you’re compatible with and feel comfortable opening up to.
+You also need to trust them to be there for you in times of need.
+That’s a tall order for a stranger.

-First, you might not be ready to share with people in your life that you’re an alcoholic or that you’re trying for recovery.
-Both of these are private details, and if your sponsor is connected to people in your life, you may be concerned the information will get out.
+AA sponsorship can be especially challenging in smaller areas or where everyone knows each other.
+Anonymous is in the very name.
+Most people don’t want a sponsor — or to sponsor someone —who’s connected to other parts of their lives.
+You might not be ready to share with people in your life that you’re struggling with alcoholism or in recovery.
+These are private details, and if your sponsor is connected to people in your life, you may be concerned the information will get out.

-Or, you might need to share and discuss actions you’ve taken in the past.
+Or you might need to share and discuss actions you’ve taken in the past.
 This could include talking about ways you’ve hurt people.
-You need a third party who is not involved to provide insight and listen without judgment.
+You need a third party who isn’t involved to provide insight and listen without judgment.
 If your AA sponsor knew the people you were talking about, it could cloud their advice or opinion of you.

 How to Find an AA Sponsor in Five Easy Steps